Cost to Restring a Piano: An Actionable Guide

 How to Find a Piano Technician?

 Restring a piano is not like restring a violin or a guitar; you can do it yourself.
-Unless you are a piano technician, Most people probably will need to find a piano technician to do it.
+Unless you are a piano technician, most people will probably need to find a piano technician to do it.

 However, knowing the process and cost will prepare you for this undertaking or help you to make the right decision to restring or buy a new piano.